HyagoOliveira/Persistence/README.md

 ## Summary

 This package can save Serialized data, first encrypting and/or compressing it.
-You can select if you want to only encrypt, compress and use both.
+You can select if you want to only encrypt, compress or use both.
 Also, you can choose witch serialization method (Json, XML, Binary) to use.

 To do it, you need first to create a **Persistence Settings** asset and use it on your Serialized class.